boolean-uk/developer-environment-setup/windows-setup-instructions.md

 [Setup VSCode Extensions](vscode-setup-instructions.md)

+### 2.2 Set Default Terminal in VSCode to Bash

+1. Open VSCode
+2. Press `Ctrl+Shift+P` or `F1` which will open the command palette
+3. Type: `Terminal: Select Default Profile` (you don't need to type this fully) and press enter on this option or click on it.
+4. Select `Git Bash` as the default terminal (by pressing enter on that option or click on it).

 ## 4. Install NVM

 [NodeJS](https://nodejs.org/en/) is a runtime environment for JavaScript.
 It allows us to build and run javascript applications.
 We shall make extensive use of this throughout the course.